Transformation at Wits

 Transformation at Wits refers to processes of change in our curricula so that it reflects diverse sources of the best forms of knowledge from within South Africa, Africa and across the world as well as the use of different teaching methodologies, diversification of the demographic profile (gender, race, ideology, nationality, class etc.) of both our staff and students without compromising on merit, qualifications and standards as well as an inclusive institutional culture which is characterized by a nurturing, supportive and inclusive environment necessary for the realization of academic excellence in all its dimensions.

 Laying ghosts to rest, unleashing talent, paving new pathways, committing to human rights & striving for academic excellence.

 - The Wits Transformation Experience

-Executive Statement & 8 Key Priorities are key documents that guide the transformation office in its mandate
+Executive Statement and 8 Key Priorities are key documents that guide the Transformation Office in its mandate

 The Wits Transformation and Employment Equity Office works with key stakeholders to ensure the Wits experience is characterised by a culture of human rights and inclusivity.

 - Diversity, Ethics and Social Justice (focusing on social asymmetries in the areas of “race”, sex, culture, (dis)ability, place of origin etc.) and mediation.